AnaBondiguel/ruby-flowershop-app/README.md

 This is a flower shop "Blosson House" appplication written by Ruby.

-You can tests by first running `bundle add` to add the rspec dependency, then run `rspec` in the project root directory to rub tests.

 # R3 Full attribution to referenced sources
 [TTY Component](https://ttytoolkit.org/components/)
 [Rubocop](https://github.com/rubocop/rubocop)